MileHacker Logo

 Cultural Awareness

-• These topics can be sensitive.
+• These topics can be considerate.

 • Ireland generally progressive.
 Same-sex marriage legal.
 LGBTQ+ visitors widely accepted.